fbpx

 What does a regular workday look like for you?

-“I spend a lot of time on the computer doing designs, investigating, learning, and developing strategies and content for social media.
-I also take footage of planting, bridge scouting, and other activities that we document for the foundation.
-At the moment a lot of computer work but I really love doing field work as well.”
+“I spend a lot of time on the computer working on fundraising, answering to donors, searching for partners and fundraising opportunities, helping with some projects in the communication area, creating designs, researching, learning, editing, writing, engaging with the community, and developing strategies and content for social media.
+At the moment, a lot of computer work, but I really love doing fieldwork as well.”

 What is it like working in Costa Rica?